jeff-nasseri/Avesta/doc/V1.0.2.30/ReadMe.md

 Beside of the functionality of Avesta framework, if you are looking for an articheture for your application, Avesta give you a clean and reuseable structure for developing your application.

-## Avesta Articheture !
-Actually Avesta is a 'Artichecture', So if you are a developer from another language like java, I really preasiate you to help me for transferring Avesta artichecture to another language and create more and more useable codes.

 [Avesta Documantation - V1.0.2.30](./doc/V1.0.2.30/Installation.md)

 [Avesta Documantation - V1.0.3 - UNDER THE DEVELOPMENT](./doc/)